 Mary ended this conversation well.
 She said, I’m all in.
 She didn’t say perhaps I’m kind of onboard.
 She didn’t state that there were contingencies to be met for her to be comfortable before she agreed.
 This lady said, “Behold, I am the servant of the Lord; let it be to me according to your word” (Luke 1:38).
 This meant she accepted as truth what she had just been told.
 She was agreeing to take the road ahead even knowing its potential difficulty.
 This amazing young lady agreed to willingly live through all that was asked of her.
 Truly Mary the mother of Christ was a lady of honor.
 One we would do well to learn from, a great example to us all.

-For more articles of faith this Christmas season, start here:
+For more articles on building faith, start here:

 Building Faith: Growing in Your Relationship with God